neverUsedGithub/just-encode/README.md

 - variants

 > [!TIP]
-> You can create your own data types by implementing the interface `BaseSchema`.
+> You can create your own data types by implementing the interface `SchemaBase`.

 ### Examples